 Zero-Downtime Slot Migration: Production Playbook for Horizontal Redis Cluster Scaling

-Protocol Semantics & Routing Guarantees
+Protocol Semantics and Routing Guarantees

 Redis cluster routing relies on deterministic CRC16 hashing to map every key to a specific slot.
 When a new node joins the gossip ring, it initially owns zero slots.
 Migration is governed by a strict distributed state machine: the source node transitions the target range to MIGRATING, while the destination marks it IMPORTING.
 Keys are moved incrementally using the MIGRATE command, which operates atomically per key.
 During this transition window, clients querying keys in the migrating range receive ASK redirects, instructing them to temporarily query the destination node.
 Unlike MOVED responses (which indicate permanent topology changes), ASK requires clients to send a single ASKING command before executing the original operation.